 For this recipe to work, you’ll need a can of coconut cream chilled in the fridge beforehand.
 Just throw a can in your fridge the night before or quickly cool them in the freezer for 15 minutes or so.
 I always have a can in the fridge for an unexpected situation to quickly cook a comfort meal.

 Most of the ingredients should be available from your pantry.
 Remember to pick lean ground beef so that you don’t have to skim off so much fat.
-Mushroom, onion, parsley and pepper help sooth a cold a lot, so try to use fresh ingredients for better taste and effect too.
+Mushroom, onion, parsley, and pepper help soothe a cold a lot, so try to use fresh ingredients for better taste and effect too.
 Finally, nothing smells better than golden crushed garlic in hot butter, maybe just the whole beef stroganoff dish itself does.

 Recipe for dairy-free Beef Stroganoff without sour cream

 - 1 lb lean ground beef

 - 1 large onion

 - 1 Tbsp avocado oil or vegan butter

 - 2 cups unsalted beef or chicken broth/stock